andrewdelamare/andrewdelamare.github.io/README.md

 - JavaScript
 ---
 ## Setup
-In order to view this project you will need to...
-(TBD)
+In order to view this project you will need to go to (link tbd...)

 ---
 ## Status